SwingGuy1024/Blog/Bad Uses of Optional.md

       .filter(m -> Objects.equals(m.getName(), enclosingInfo.getName())
       .filter(m ->  Arrays.equals(m.getParameterTypes(), parameterClasses))
       .filter(m -> Objects.equals(m.getReturnType(), returnType))
-      .findFirst()
+      .findFirst()                                                          // findFirst() returns Optional<Method>.
       .getOrThrow(() -> new InternalError("Enclosing method not found"));

-(This example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html)) My point is that Optional is needed to support functional programming, which was added to Java at the same time.
+(This example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html)) My point is that Optional is needed to support function chaining.
+This is used widely in functional programming, which was added to Java at the same time.
 That's the only place where I use it.
 It's used here in the `findFirst()` method, which, after all the filtering, might not even have a value.
 The `getFirst()` method from example A, which may return null, gets replaced by the `findFirst()` method, which wraps the null value inside an Optional.
 The Optional, in turn, lets us continue the chain of methods.

 Another place where it gets used is in the very useful `Optional.flatMap()` method, but not in the `Optional.map()` method.
 Here are their signatures:

     public <U> Optional<U> flatMap(Function<? super T, ? extends Optional<? extends U>> mapper) public <U> Optional<U> map(Function<? super T, ? extends U> mapper)

 The two methods do the same thing, but `flatMap()` takes a Function that returns Optional, while `map()` takes one that doesn't.
 This is a useful way to write an API.
 The two methods do the same thing, but the user has a choice.
-So Optional will only be used when a method might actually return null.
+So Optional will only be used with a method that might actually return null.

 In both of these examples, the API offers two methods, one of which uses Optional.
 This is a useful usage pattern.